ModularSoftAU/website/pages/products/craftify/recipes.md

 ![](../../../src/img/products/craftify/crafting/gravel.png)

 ## Rotten Flesh
-9 rotten flesh can be crafted into 1 rabbit hide.
-The vanila recipe can then be used to craft 4 rabbit hide into 1 leather.
+By crafting 9 rotten flesh, players can obtain 1 rabbit hide, which can then be used with the vanilla recipe to craft 4 rabbit hides into 1 piece of leather.

 ![](../../../src/img/products/craftify/crafting/flesh_to_leather.png)

 ## Sponge Duplication
-Crafting together sponge (wet or dry) with coral blocks and corals (of any combination of colour, but must not be dead) will yield 4 sponges.
+When sponge (wet or dry) is combined with coral blocks and live corals (of any color), 4 sponges can be crafted.

 ![](../../../src/img/products/craftify/crafting/sponge.png)

 ## Unpackable Ice
-Blue ice and Packed ice crafting recipes can be reversed, making it a useful way to store ice/water
+The crafting recipes for Blue ice and Packed ice can be reversed, providing a convenient way to store ice or water.

 ### Blue Ice
 ![](../../../src/img/products/craftify/crafting/unpack_blue_ice.png)

 ### Packed Ice
 ![](../../../src/img/products/craftify/crafting/unpack_packed_ice.png)